As per an industry report, for every $1B in revenue, working capital optimization can result in $20-60M annual benefit1

 - Collection: Collection is a process of contacting customers and getting the dues cleared.
 This requires solving a lot of customer queries, and the people involved should have smooth information flow from various departments involved.
 Typically, collections agents wait for invoices to go delinquent to start acting.

 - Dispute resolutions: Disputes arise for multiple reasons, such as incorrect billing details, discounts, goods return, etc. Once an invoice falls into dispute, the cycle time to resolve it is long and delays the collection process.
-A systematic information flow from the order processing unit, and measures to reduce incorrections at each step, can help significantly reduce the number of disputed invoices.
+Systematic information flow from the order processing unit, and measures to reduce incorrections at each step, can help significantly reduce the number of disputed invoices.

 - Cash application: This is the most manual process in the collection cycle, where once the payment is received from the customers, and remittance information around the same is shared by banks, agents map this remittance data with invoice details.

-- Analytics: Here, relevant information is shared with the leadership team, and insights are provided for proactive actions.
+- Analytics: Here, the relevant information is shared with the leadership team, and insights are provided for proactive actions.
 Measuring the process performance and identifying the gaps for improvement is necessary to move towards a smarter and effective order to cash system.

-Let’s have a look at the various subprocesses and the issues organizations face within these subprocesses, as well as what KPIs to measure to analyze the health of these processes.
+Let’s have a look at the various sub-processes and the issues organizations face within these subprocesses, as well as what KPIs to measure to analyze the health of these processes.
 This helps us identify various possible technology and AIML interventions across the OTC value chain.

 As it is mentioned above, OTC starts with order processing and, if not handled properly, it impacts all the downstream processes, impacting DSO or on-time collection and reconciliation.
 Based on experience with various organizations across industries, it’s seen that sales data, customer master, price promotion information, and point of